cjfuller/kargo/README.md

 Dependencies can be added using syntax like `"io.ktor:ktor-client-core" = "1.6.7"`, one line per dependency in the `[dependencies]` section of your `Kargo.toml`.
 After you initially set up your project and whenever you add a dependency, you should lock the dependencies with `kargo lock`.
 This will resolve all direct and transitive dependencies to consistent versions and write them to the `Kargo.lock` file.
-(You should commit Kargo.lock to version control.)
+(You should commit `Kargo.lock` to version control unless you're building a library for other projects to consume.)

 Once you've locked dependencies (and every time you re-lock them), run `kargo deps`, which will vendor the locked version of all dependencies into `.kargo/deps`.
 (If needed, you can put the jars in this directory on the classpath for your editor / IDE for